Eliah Drinkwitz: Appalachian State

 On December 13, 2018, Drinkwitz was hired as the head coach at Appalachian State University.
-In his one season as head coach of the Mountaineers, he finished 12-1, with a victory over Louisiana in the 2019 Sun Belt championship.
+In his one season as head coach of the Mountaineers, he finished 12–1, with a victory over Louisiana in the 2019 Sun Belt championship.
 He did not coach their bowl game.

 Missouri

 On December 9, 2019, Drinkwitz was hired as the head coach of the Missouri Tigers, replacing Barry Odom.
 In his first season with Mizzou, the Tigers compiled a record of 5–5, including a win over defending national champion LSU, who also finished 5-5.

-On December 23, 2022, Wake Forest Demon Deacons football beat Missouri 27-17 in the Gasparilla Bowl.
-The loss made Drinkwitz 0-2 in career bowl games.
-The loss also made Missouri 6-7 on the year, making it the third consecutive year Drinkwitz and the Tigers finished without a winning record.
+In the 2021 season, Drinkwitz led Missouri to a 6–6 regular season record and an appearance in the Armed Forces Bowl, a 24–22 loss to Army.
+In the 2022 season, Drinkwitz again led Missouri to a 6–6 regular season record.
+Missouri qualified for the Gasparilla Bowl, where they lost to Wake Forest 27–17.
+Drinkwitz led the Tigers to a breakout season in 2023, finishing the regular season 10–2 overall and 6–2 in the SEC.
+Missouri as a result would be selected to play the Ohio State Buckeyes in the Cotton Bowl, which Missouri won 14–3.
+On December 31, 2023, the University of Missouri announced a contract extension for Drinkwitz through the 2028 season which included a pay raise to $9 million for the 2024 season.

+Missouri enjoyed continued success under Drinkwitz in 2024, going 10-3 with a win over Iowa in the Music City Bowl.

+On Friday, February 28, 2025, Coach Drinkwitz was the subject of a formal ethics complaint made to the Missouri Ethics Commission.
+The reasoning for the complaint was Drinkwitz's public on-air endorsement of 2025 mayoral election candidate Blair "Murph" Murphy during the February 25 airing of the university-affiliated "Tiger Talk" radio show.
+The complaint alleges Drinkwitz is in violation of the University of Missouri's employee political activity policy.

 Personal life

-Drinkwitz was born in Norman, Oklahoma to Jerry and Susie Drinkwitz, but his parents and older siblings moved to the Alma, Arkansas area in 1984 when Eli was a year old.
-Being raised in Alma and playing football for the Alma Airedales is what led him to want to become a football coach, especially hearing the stories of his father playing for Luther College in Decorah, Iowa during the 1960s.
+Drinkwitz was born in Norman, Oklahoma to Jerry and Susie Drinkwitz, but his parents and older siblings moved to the Alma, Arkansas area in 1984 when he was a year old.
+Being raised in Alma and playing football for the Alma Airedales is what led him to want to become a football coach, especially hearing the stories of his father playing for Luther College in Decorah, Iowa, during the 1960s.
 During his time at Alma, he was an All-Conference and All-State selection and was named FCA Huddle Leader of the Year.
 He then chose to go to Russellville and received a bachelor's degree in education from Arkansas Tech University in 2004.
-Drinkwitz and his wife Lindsey have four daughters.
-After being hired by the University of Missouri, he moved to Columbia, Missouri.
+Drinkwitz and his wife, Lindsey, have four daughters.